timescale/docs.timescale.com-content/introduction/data-model.md

 # Data Model

 As a relational database supporting full SQL, TimescaleDB supports flexible data models that can be optimized for different use cases.
-This makes Timescale somewhat different from most other time-series databases, which typically use "narrow-table" models.
+This makes TimescaleDB somewhat different from most other time-series databases, which typically use "narrow-table" models.

 Specifically, TimescaleDB can support both wide-table and narrow-table models.
 Here, we discuss